Murci20965/Movie_recommender_system/README.md

   **4. Evaluation:**

   - Evaluated the model using metrics such as Root Mean Squared Error (RMSE) on the test set.
   - This helped assess the accuracy and effectiveness of the recommendation system.

 **Practical Implementation**

   **1. Libraries Used:**
   - Utilized Python libraries such as **'pandas'**, **'numpy'**, and **'scikit-learn'** for data processing and model building.
-  - The **'Surprise'** library was used for implementing the SVD algorithm.
+  - The **'Surprise'** library was used for implementing the SVD algorithm Application.
-Algorithm Application.

   **2. Algorithm Application:**
   - The training data was fed into the SVD algorithm to learn the user and item latent factors.